sheenayoosaf/100-days-of-code/README.md

 # 100 Days of Code Challenge 🚀

 ## Goal
-To build strong AI, Image Processing, and Genomics AI skills in 100 days.
+To build strong Python programming skills in 100 days — covering core Python AI, Image Processing, and Genomics AI skills in 100 days.

 ## Rules
 - Code for at least 1 hour every day.